 The St. Johns event will take place on the heels of the March 10-13 season opener on Florida's Harris Chain of Lakes.
 Besides $100,000, a prestigious title and a Classic entry, Elite anglers also will be competing in both events for points that count toward winning the season's top prize: the 2011 Toyota Tundra Bassmaster Angler of the Year title, worth $100,000.
 In addition, the top eight pros after the eight regular-season events will advance to the postseason in a winner-take-all, $100,000 contest.
 Editor's Note: Bassmaster.com is expanding coverage of Elite Series events to include a live blog (much like the Classic live blog) on Saturdays and Sundays.

 We will also increase live video updates.
 More information is coming later this week, including schedules and links, so stay tuned.
 Power-Pole Citrus Slam facts:

+- The event's title sponsor is Power-Pole, which also is an Elite Series supporting sponsor.
 2011 Bassmaster Elite Series Official Sponsors: Toyota, Bass Pro Shops, Berkley, Evan Williams Bourbon, Humminbird, Mercury, Minn Kota, Skeeter Boats, Triton Boats, Yamaha 2011 Bassmaster Elite Series Supporting Sponsors: Lowrance, Nitro Boats, Power-Pole, Ramada, Luck "E" Strike